 (g) the amount, if any, to carry over as a jackpot to the division 1 prize pool for the next Saturday lotto draw.

+[Rule 17 amended in Gazette 16 Dec 2014 p.
+4761.]

 18. Australian Lotto Bloc prize pool and prize reserve fund

 (1) The Commission must contribute 60% of all subscriptions received for each Saturday lotto draw to a combined Australian Lotto Bloc prize fund in accordance with the appropriate agreement.